What Is A PLC: PLC Meaning

 PLC

 A programmable logic controller (PLC) is a specialized computing device designed primarily for use in industrial automation and manufacturing environments.
-It effectively controls various electro-mechanical processes based on programmable inputs and specific rules set by the user.
+The PLC’s CPU interprets and executes program instructions, known as a PLC program, which is created and uploaded using a computer or device, thereby controlling various inputs and outputs connected to the PLC.

 This technology enables precise management of machinery and assembly lines, ensuring operational efficiency and reliability in tasks that require high precision and repetitive actions.